 As you progress, the exercise will grow more challenging in the following ways:

-- The information to remember for each item changes (suit, value, both).
+- The actual information you’ll need to remember for each item will change (value, suit, both).